Old Fashioned Potato Salad

 If you're looking for a no mayo potato salad that delivers big on flavor, this one's for you.
 Inspired by my grandmother's recipe, this vinegar-based version skips the creaminess in favor of bold, tangy simplicity.
 It's a refreshing twist that feels modern, yet totally classic.

 This dish is a staple at summer cookouts and family dinners.
-Pair it with Grilled Chicken, Ribeye Steak, Shrimp Skewers, or any of your go-to grilling favorites.
+Pair it with Grilled Chicken, Grilled Ribeye Steak, Shrimp Skewers, or any of your go-to grilling favorites.

 Jump to: